Meniscus tear: Information & meniscus tear specialists

 © westfotos.de / Fotolia

-New formation of meniscus tissue,
+the formation of new meniscal tissue,

-• Pain reduction,
+• pain reduction,

-• Satisfaction of treated CMI patients compared to patients who had only part of their meniscus surgically removed.
+• satisfaction of treated CMI patients compared to patients who only had part of their meniscus surgically removed.

-Chances of success with the meniscus implant
+Prospects of success with meniscus implants

 Joggende Frau

-With a meniscus implant, patients can return to sports activities similar to those before the injury © Dudarev Mikhail | AdobeStock
+With a meniscus implant, patients can return to the same level of sporting activity as before the injury © Dudarev Mikhail | AdobeStock

-Who can benefit from meniscus implant treatment?
+Who is eligible for meniscus implant treatment?

 • The size of the injury is at least 35 percent of the meniscus substance.